noirello/bonsai/docs/install.rst

 Install from source on Windows
 ------------------------------

 PyLDAP uses WinLDAP on Microsoft Windows.
-To install it form sources you will need a C compiler and the PyLDAP source files.
+To install it from sources you will need a C compiler and the PyLDAP source files.
 After you downloaded and unpackaged the sources, you can run::